KALMIOPSIS AUDUBON SOCIETY DARK SKY PROJECT

 FEATURED IN OREGON COAST MAGAZINE!

 Sky glow is the amber or pink light on the horizon that is visible from miles away as you approach nearly every city on the planet.
-The "glow" is caused by light that is escaping above horizontal.
-Inside the "glow" the night sky is greatly diminished to the point that, in many large cities, only the brightest celestial body--the moon--is visible.
+The "glow" is caused by light that spills and escapes upward toward the sky.
+Inside the dome of "glow," the night sky is greatly diminished to the point that, in many large cities, only the brightest celestial body--the moon--is visible.

 An estimated 80 percent of people now living in North America and Western Europe no longer experience "real night" owing to light pollution.
 In many places, the starry sky view that has awed and inspired humanity for millennia has been lost.

 Mercury vapor lights are responsible for the vast majority of escaped light.
 Ubiquitous and cheap, they are known as "yard lights" or dusk-to-dawn "security lights."
-Designed more than 60 years ago, they have a lens that allows light to be emitted above the horizontal, causing sky glow and glare.
+Designed more than 60 years ago, they have a lens that allows light to spill outward and upward, causing sky glow and glare.

 These bright lights also cause "light trespass" into neighboring yards and bedroom windows, diminishing quality of life for neighbors.
 This is an issue that can also be addressed by retrofitting mercury vapor lights with a skycap.

 Since the project first started, KAS and CCEC volunteers have helped retrofit upward leaking fixtures, one light at a time.
-There are now over 125 skycaps up in the Port Orford area, and many people have turned off or removed their out-of-date yard lights.
-Most new light fixtures on highways and in parking lots are now designed to "cutoff" the light and prevent it from escaping above horizontal plane (see lights at Ray's Market in down town Port Orford, for example).
-Modern lights are also more energy efficient because they focus light to the ground where it is needed.
+There are now over 125 skycaps up in the Port Orford area, and many people have replaced out-of-date yard lights.
+Most new light fixtures on highways and in parking lots are now designed to focus light down where it's needed (see lights at Ray's Market in down town Port Orford, for example).
+For that reason, modern lights are also more energy efficient.

 In general, proper lighting saves energy dollars, reduces glare, protects the night sky, and makes good neighbors